JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 <img src="/assets/img/openwrt.png" alt="OpenWRT Router" height="180" class=center />

 **Equipment list and cost.**
-Total cost is around $390,
+Total cost is around $390.
-making this one of, if not _the_ most expensive methods (depending on how much you can save on the switches).
+The router is expensive, but it obviates the need for almost all of the other parts.
 * Modem: [NETGEAR Cable Modem CM500][modem] ($55).
 * OpenWRT Router: [Turris Omnia][omnia] ($335).
   This is a very nice product, but quite expensive.